 The Board is organised around specified roles and committees.
 The Board recruits to specific roles as and when necessary, by inviting applications from people with the suitable attributes and experience for the role.
 Depending on the appointing group, applications will be considered by the Trustees or Members of SMART who will decide the successful candidate.
 The appointment is subject to the issue of a satisfactory enhanced DBS check, completed application forms and skills audit and a successful interview.

 In making appointments, the Board will also have regard to gender balance and the need to represent a range of backgrounds and experience.
+We are also mindful of the current requirements of the Academy Trust Handbook with regard to the composition of the board and meet those requirements in full.

-The Trust also recruits via specialist agencies both for Directors and Members.
+The Trust also recruits via specialist agencies both for Trustees and Members.
 The same process is applied irrespectively.